Sharing is caring!

 There are a few tasks you must complete while in Amsterdam before you depart, and this is the best method to guarantee that you complete them successfully.

-The Van Gogh Museum and the Rijksmuseum, two of the city’s most well-known museums, are accessible with the Amsterdam Pass, and a sail around the UNESCO World Heritage-listed canal ring will offer you a really European experience.
+The Van Gogh Museum and the Rijksmuseum, two of the city’s most well-known museums, are accessible with the Amsterdam Pass, and sailing around the UNESCO World Heritage-listed canal ring will offer you a really European experience.

 What all things are included in Amsterdam Pass?